-(2) Request and read the package insert or consumer information sheet that should always accompany any medication that your veterinarian dispenses.
+(2) Request and read the package insert or Client Information Sheet that should always accompany any medication that your veterinarian dispenses.

 (3) When the drug has been administered, observe your dog carefully and be alert to the appearance of any of the side effects described in the insert or sheet.